microsoft/powerplatform-dev-day/power-app/README.md

 ## Prerequisites

-* You will need to have a locally saved copy of the APIExport.xlsx for this lab.
+* You will need to have a locally saved copy of the PublicAPIresponse.xlsx for this lab.

 ## Lab